Participant registration system for runners event

 Registration form powered by Google Forms

-Google Forms is a tool which makes possible to create forms using browser user interface.
-Microsoft has also similar application called Microsoft Forms which requires O365 subscription.
+Google Forms is a tool that makes it possible to create forms using the browser user interface.
+Microsoft has also a similar application called Microsoft Forms which requires an O365 subscription.
 Google Forms was an easy choice because admin users were already using Gmail email and Google Drive.
-More detailed information about how to use Google Forms can be found from here.
-In this project Google Forms is used to create registration form for end users.
+More detailed information about how to use Google Forms can be found here.
+In this project, Google Forms is used to create registration forms for end users.

 Let's start.
 First sign in with your Google account to the Forms site and design your form.
 Google Forms includes 12 field types: 9 question types, along with text, photo, and video fields.
 Registration form in this case has the following fields: